-Delimitation.
-Two types of traps will be placed throughout the project area to delimit the infestation and to monitor post-treatment QFF populations.
-The cardboard Jackson sticky trap is baited with the attractant cuelure mixed with the pesticide naled (Dibrom® 8 Emulsive), and the McPhail trap is an invaginated glass flask baited with Torula yeast and borax in water.
-The Jackson trap is strongly attractive to sexually maturing males, while the McPhail trap is Queensland Fruit Fly Findings of Emergency Project CR-6113 Page 3 attractive to both sexes of the fly.
+- 1. Delimitation.
+Both decrease the population of QFF and disrupt the reproductive cycle.
 Fifty Jackson and 25 McPhail traps are placed in the square mile core around each detection.
-In the remaining four one-mile deep buffers, Jackson traps are placed at densities of 25, 15, 10, and 5 traps per square mile respectively, proceeding outward from the detection.
+Surrounding the core, in mile-wide buffer zones (four in total, with the first buffer immediately surrounding the core and the fourth being outermost), Jackson traps are placed at densities of 25, 15, 10, and 5 traps per square mile respectively.
 Additional traps may be added to further delimit the infestation and to monitor the efficacy of treatments.
 These traps will be serviced on a regular schedule for a period equal to three generations beyond the date of the last QFF detected.
-In addition, host fruit may be sampled for the presence of eggs and larvae in a 200-meter radius around each detection property.

-- 2. Treatment.
+In addition, host fruit may be sampled for the presence of eggs and larvae in a 200-meter radius around each detection property.. - 2.
+Treatment.
 Any QFF detections within the original and/or expanded eradication area(s) will be treated according to the following protocol: - The male attractant technique (MAT) will be used to eradicate the adult QFF.
-The MAT makes use of small amounts of the attractant cuelure mixed with the pesticide naled (Dibrom® Concentrate), soaked into cotton wicks placed inside Jackson traps.
+Two methods of MAT, both involving the male attractant cuelure, will be used.
+In the first method, used exclusively in recent decades in California, a small amount of the attractant cuelure is mixed with the pesticide naled (Dibrom® Concentrate).
+This mixture is soaked into cotton wicks placed inside Jackson traps.
 Male flies are lured to the traps, where they are killed by the pesticide when they feed at the wicks.
-In each square mile within the eradication boundary, a targeted density of 1000 evenly spaced traps are deployed on trees, shrubs, or other inanimate objects.
+In the second method, cuelure-containing polymer "plugs" are suspended in the Jackson trap.
+A strip with DDVP (2,2-dichlorovinyl dimethyl phosphate) (7-10 weight %) is placed in the trap.
+Male flies are lured to the traps and die when they enter them.
+In each square mile within the eradication boundary, a targeted density of 1000 evenly spaced traps are deployed onto trees, shrubs, or other inanimate objects.
 The size of the eradication area is defined as that area within 1.5 miles of each detection site, and adjusted to create a nine-square-mile block marked by existing features, such as roads.
 Traps are replaced every four weeks for two life cycles (typically four to six months).
 Life cycle durations are dependent on temperature. - If evidence that a breeding population exists in an area (i.e., immature stages, mated female, or multiple adults are detected in a 3-mile radius), foliar bait treatments will be used within 200 meters of each detection site in order to mitigate the spread of QFF by eliminating those adult life stages not directly affected by MAT (i.e., females and sexually immature males).
-The foliage of host trees and shrubs within 200 meters of each detection site in organic formulation of spinosad bait spray (GF-120 NF Naturalyte® Fruit Fly Bait) using hand spray or hydraulic spray equipment.
-Treatments are repeated every seven to 14 days for one life cycle of the fly (typically two to three months, dependent on temperature). - If evidence that a breeding population exists on a property (i.e., immature stages or a mated female are detected), all host fruit from each detection site and all properties within a minimum of 100 meter radius will be removed and disposed of in a landfill in accordance with regulatory protocols.
+The foliage of host trees and shrubs within 200 meters of each detection site will be treated with an organic formulation of spinosad bait spray (GF-120 NF Naturalyte® Fruit Fly Bait) using hand spray or hydraulic spray equipment.
+Treatments are repeated every seven to 14 days for one life cycle of the fly (typically two to three months, dependent on temperature). - If evidence that a breeding population exists on a property (i.e., immature stages or a mated female are detected), all host fruit from each detection site and all properties within a minimum of 100 meter radius will be removed and disposed of in a landfill and/or waste facility or disposed onsite in a ditch, pit, or other style of deep hole in accordance with regulatory protocols.
 Fruit removal will occur once at the beginning of the project, but may be repeated if additional flies are detected.